rgregor/qt-components/QsLog/QsLogReadme.txt

     Create as many destinations as you want by using the QsLogging::DestinationFactory.
     Add the destinations to the logger instance by calling addDestination.

-Note: The logger does not take ownership of the destinations.
-Make sure that the destinations still exist when you call one of the logging macros.
-A good place to create the destinations is the program's main function.
 Disabling logging

 Sometimes it's necessary to turn off logging.
 This can be done in several ways: